Chart Color Schemes

 Spearwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Spearwood's dwelling structures, as per the latest Census, comprised 73.6% houses and 26.4% other dwellings.
-In contrast, Perth metro had 81.2% houses and 18.8% other dwellings.
-Home ownership in Spearwood was at 36.1%, with mortgaged dwellings at 34.5% and rented ones at 29.4%.
-The median monthly mortgage repayment in the area was $1,733, below Perth metro's average of $1,950.
-The median weekly rent figure for Spearwood was $350, compared to Perth metro's $370.
-Nationally, Spearwood's mortgage repayments were lower than Australia's average of $1,863, and rents were less than the national figure of $375.
+Spearwood's dwelling structure, as per the latest Census, consisted of 73.6% houses and 26.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 81.2% houses and 18.8% other dwellings.
+Home ownership in Spearwood stood at 36.1%, with mortgaged dwellings at 34.5% and rented ones at 29.4%.
+The median monthly mortgage repayment was $1,733, lower than Perth metro's $1,950.
+The median weekly rent in Spearwood was $350, compared to Perth metro's $370.
+Nationally, Spearwood's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing